Whether it was the Mafia or a Vatican pedophile ring, the suspected culprits behind the Emanuela Orlandi disappearance make for a truly chilling tale.

 Ultimately, nobody has yet come forth with tangible proof of any of these narratives, and as such, the fate of Emanuela Orlandi and her remains are still a mystery.
 It has been nearly 36 years since she was last seen.
 The family has been plagued by hints and disturbing claims ever since.

-As it stands, the Vatican is mulling over whether or not to inspect the German prince’s tomb.
-At the very least, officials are well aware of the public pressure to put this case to rest.
+As it stands, with the tomb proven to not to contain her remains, authorities are at a loss.
+Nevertheless, officials are well aware of the public pressure to put this chilling case to rest after decades of heartache and mystery.